-Check out our list of the best cities to visit in Ireland, with things you can look forward to seeing on our small group tours of Ireland and our self-drive tours of Ireland.
+Check out our list of the best cities to visit in Ireland, with things you can look forward to seeing on our small group tours of Ireland, private tours of Ireland, and our self-drive tours of Ireland.
 We want to help you find the best Ireland tour for you!

 A brief caveat: there are lots of other cities to explore, too!
 If your trip to Ireland is short, start with these.
 But if you’ll be staying for a few weeks, then get in touch for our advice on other great cities and towns to visit and for the best Ireland tours!